Control-C/PMSG/README.md

 - Connectors (to hook your glasses up to the web or other devices)

 ## Configuration
-- The WIFI and BLE can we switch off and power and data can com via a USB-C host like Smartphone
+- The WIFI and BLE can we switch off and power and data can com via a USB-C host like Smartphone this protocol is called USB OTG experimental* ( tested on Android for apple ios we need to enter the Apple MFi program or have look at https://github.com/rsms/peertalk/tree/master/Peertalk%20iOS%20Example )

 ## PCB Design " WARNING IT'S STILL UNTESTED DRAFT DESIGN"